 EXED 632.
 Braille Reading and Writing.
-3 credits.

 This course provides basic instruction on transcription of advanced Braille codes, including: music, foreign language, chemistry, computer Braille, and Nemeth Code (Braille math code).
 It introduced techniques for teaching skills in each code.
 It explores technology tools to create Braille and tactile materials in addition to other assistive technologies used for instruction in math and science.
 This course is delivered via a distance education format.
-Prerequisites: EXED 435/530 and EXED 432/532.
+Prerequisites: <a href="https://example.com/example.c

 EXED 633.
 Teaching Methods for Students with Visual Impairments.
-3 credits.